-Our aims for teaching mathematics at North Bradley CE Primary School are that children will:
+Our aims in teaching Mathematics are that all children will:

-- have the ability to recall and apply number facts such as number bonds and multiplication tables rapidly and accurately;
+- have the ability to recall fluently and apply number facts such as number bonds and multiplication tables rapidly and accurately.

 In the Foundation Stage we plan mathematical activities that address the learning objectives as set out in Development Matters and the Early Learning Goals.
 We provide opportunities for children to develop their understanding of number, measurement, pattern, shape and space through a variety of activities, both child and teacher initiated.
 This allows them to enjoy, explore, practise and talk confidently about mathematics.

-- concrete, pictorial and abstract methods to develop children's skills
+- concrete, pictorial and abstract methods used to develop children's skills

 - a reasoning or problem solving activity so that children can apply their understanding

-At North Bradley CE Primary school we value breath of understanding over rapid acceleration into the following year group’s objectives.
+At North Bradley CE Primary School, we value breath of understanding over rapid acceleration into the following year group’s objectives.
 We ensure that children have a secure and deep understanding of mathematics.
 Each maths objective is broken down into small steps which gradually develops children's understanding.
 Teachers ensure children understand each step before moving onto the next.
 Those children who grasp the concepts more quickly are given opportunities to deepen their knowledge and improve their reasoning skills.

 Fluency in mental methods (a rapid recall of number facts such as number bonds and multiplication facts) is essential for successful progression through the National Curriculum expectations and is practised daily.
 Children in year one and two practice their number bonds daily.
 Children in year three and four practise their multiplication facts daily in preparation for the multiplication tables check.
 Children in Year 5 and 6 develop their number sense.
 The stages of mental maths skills, through which all children should move, are written in our mathematics passports which the majority of the children in the school progress through, building on their mental arithmetic skills year on year.